impronen/odin-curriculum/javascript/javascript_in_the_real_world/clean_code_continued.md

 }
 ```

 We have three instances of `createElement` and a few `appendChild` methods.
 Nothing terrible but then again, this task card only displays a title and a description.
-With a more complex task card things are gonna get bloated real fast.
-Let's see what abstraction with a helper function can do for us here.
+With a more complex task card this function will balloon real fast.
+You might end up with rows of just `createElement`, `textContent` and `appendChild` operations.

+Abstraction can help us to keep this function focused on the high-level logic.
+One way to achieve this is the use of helper functions, like this:

 ```javascript
 function createTaskCard(title, description) {